sacinta/APIs/README.md

-# APIs
+# Services
-APIs for Sacinta Services
+Demo codes and APIs for all sacinta services